-- The use of sedation to manage acute behavioural disturbance in patients with a mental health illness is also known as chemical restraint. - Monitoring and resuscitation equipment must be immediately available at all times. - Parenteral sedation should aim for rousable drowsiness which is defined as the patient being asleep but rousing if their name is called.
-Aim to use the lowest dose possible and carefully monitor for side effects. - Avoid cutting clothing or administration of an IM injection through patient clothing where possible. - Olanzapine-only sedation Patients administered olanzapine may not necessarily require transport to hospital and may be suitable for community-based care.
-Consider consultation with TelePROMPT as per CPG A0107 Mental Health Conditions. - Consider the use of oral olanzapine to maintain a calm state where the agitated patient has responded to de-escalation yet has a propensity to re-escalate. - Do not sedate a patient with a history of acute behavioural disturbance 'just in case' where they do not display any anxiety or agitation. - Severe agitation only requires immediate sedation where harm is highly likely.
-Agitated behaviour not directed at others such as waving arms around, yelling and kicking objects may not require immediate sedation.
-When safe to do so, it can be appropriate to try de-escalation techniques. - A combination of sedative agents can work very well and may be appropriate where the patient acuity changes.
-For example, the patient who has received droperidol may subsequently be administered olanzapine to achieve and maintain optimal outcomes. - Ketamine is used as a rescue sedation only where staff, patient or community safety is at extraordinary and immediate risk.
-Ketamine is non-therapeutic and does not treat the underlying cause. - Some patients have a higher risk of adverse effects from sedation including: frail, elderly, morbid obesity, obstructive sleep apnoea and severe chronic disease.
+- Immediate risk refers to the risk being present right now or occurring very soon (i.e. seconds). - Avoid cutting clothing or administration of an IM injection through patient clothing where possible. - Olanzapine-only sedation Patients administered olanzapine may not necessarily require transport to hospital and may be suitable for community-based care.
+Consider consultation with TelePROMPT as per CPG A0107 Mental Health Conditions. - Consider the use of oral olanzapine to maintain a calm state where the agitated patient has responded to de-escalation yet has a propensity to re-escalate. - Do not sedate a patient with a history of acute behavioural disturbance 'just in case' where they do not display any anxiety or agitation. - Some patients have a higher risk of adverse effects from sedation including: frail, elderly, morbid obesity, obstructive sleep apnoea and severe chronic disease. - Sedation checklist